 Top 10 Best Video Games of 2015

-Fallout 4 was crap so when I heard that Fallout 4 came out I wasn't too excited but than my friends introduced me to it and made me get it.
-Honestly that was one of the greatest choices I ever made.
-I'm in love with Skyrim so when I played this, maybe even a better version of Skyrim, it was like a dream come true for me.
-Also, in most games you might get bored by the story line, well in this game the story line is exciting and you can do side missions instead if you want a change.
-The makers put loads of detail into it that the mediocre graphics makes no difference when you see the games beautiful landscape.
-Anyone who doesn't like this needs to hugely reconsider as I think this is the best game of 2015.
+Fallout 3 was crap, so when I heard that Fallout 4 came out, I wasn't too excited.
+But then my friends introduced me to it and convinced me to get it.
+Honestly, that was one of the greatest choices I ever made.
+I'm in love with Skyrim, so when I played this, maybe even a better version of Skyrim, it was like a dream come true for me.
+Also, in most games, you might get bored by the storyline.
+Well, in this game, the storyline is exciting, and you can do side missions instead if you want a change.
+The makers put loads of detail into it, so the mediocre graphics make no difference when you see the game's beautiful landscape.
+Anyone who doesn't like this needs to hugely reconsider, as I think this is the best game of 2015.